 People whose skin sag as they age often complain about loose skin and tissues.
 They may have more pronounced nasolabial folds and jowls, with loss of jawline definition.

-If your main problem is sagging, then you are looking for a treatment that can lift better.
+If your main problem is sagging, then you are looking for a treatment that can lift better go for saggy skin treatment.

 As mentioned, HIFU targets deep to the SMAS layer at 4.5mm, which is effectively the depth where a surgical facelift is performed.
 Hence, HIFU will be the best choice for you.